In Knesset speech, GOP's Elise Stefanik calls for unrestricted U.S. war aid to Israel

 "Total victory starts, but only starts, with wiping those responsible for October 7th off the face of the earth," Stefanik said.

-Hamas launched an attack inside Israel on October 7 that killed roughly 1,200 people, including civilians, according to the Israeli government.
+Hamas launched an attack inside Israel on Oct.
+7 that killed roughly 1,200 people, according to the Israeli government.

 In the months since, Israel's military has waged a military campaign inside Gaza that has left more than 35,000 people dead, including many civilians, according to the Gaza Ministry of Health.